-8.5 Convertible V-Berth and Table
+8.5 V-Berth and Dinette

 The table lowers electrically to convert the V-Berth to a bed.
 While lowering the table, watch that the cushions don't get caught under the table.
-Once the table is in the full "DOWN" position, remove the forward cushion, release the latch on each seat and swing inward.
-Latch the seats in place.
-Remove the filler cushions from there storage area and put in place.
-Stow the forward cushion under the seat.
+Once the table is in the full "DOWN" position, put the filler cushions in place.